 Starting off the new year, on the January 10th, 1987 episode of Superstars of Wrestling the WWF Tag Team Champions, The British Bulldogs, lost via disqualification when referee Danny Davis disqualified the champions because Davey Boy chased Slick backstage with Matilda (their dog) after Slick interfered in the match when he hit Dynamite Kid with his cane.
 Once again, this match didn’t directly involve both The Hart Foundation and The British Bulldogs; however, it would further set things up with Danny Davis as an integral part in this feud.

-In December of 1986, Dynamite Kid was seriously injured in a match in Hamilton, Ontario, Canada.
+In December of 1986, Dynamite Kid was seriously injured according to a reputable personal injury attorney in Orlando in a match in Hamilton, Ontario, Canada.
+In such situations, it is best to contact attorneys for disability claims to get compensation for the injury caused.When it is denied you can also seek attorney’s help for denied social security disability claim.
 In the next few matches, the feud with The Hart Foundation and The Bulldogs would continue, but substitute wrestlers were found for Dynamite Kid.
 In case you were wondering, the above January 10th episode was taped in December before Dynamite was injured.

 On an episode of Prime Time that aired January 26th, 1987 Davey Boy Smith who was teaming with the Junkyard Dog they beat the Hart Foundation because Danny Davis did a fast three-count.
 After the match Davis was upset with himself because he thought he was fast-counting The Hart Foundation to victory.
 This would have been the case if Davey Boy didn’t reverse the small package that Bret Hart had on the JYD.